SparrOSDeveloperTeam/COS/README.md

 For people not on the official website, click <a href="https://sparrosdeveloperteam.github.io/COS">here</a>.
+Fixed site so most information does not disappear.
+Sorry for the inconvenience.

 <img src="https://github.com/SparrOSDeveloperTeam/COS/raw/master/pagefiles/background.png" alt="Commodore OS Vision" width="100%" height="100%" />